-Your current situation can be depicted as "Limitation" transforming into "The Joyous, Lake".
+Your current situation can be depicted as "Deliverance" transforming into "Youthful Folly".

-In front of you lies "Water" which transforms into "Lake".
-That means that danger and the unknown are being transformed into joy, pleasure, and attraction.
-Behind you lies "Lake", representing joy, pleasure, and attraction.
+In front of you lies "Thunder" which transforms into "Mountain".
+That means that movement, initiative, and action are being transformed into stillness and obstruction.
+Behind you lies "Water", representing danger and the unknown.

 The Situation